n8n-io/bash-dash/README.md

 # Bash-Dash

-Dash commands for the terminal.
+(Slash) Dash commands for the terminal.
 This was created for [n8n.io](https://n8n.io) but can be used with anything that can receive HTTP requests.

 ## Install